 Wayne Hollomby, Vuzion Solutions Architect, writes …

 Microsoft 365 Business Voice is a cloud-based phone system.
-It integrates into Office 365 for an all-in-one communication solution that brings together calling, meetings, and messaging into Microsoft Teams.
+It integrates into Office 365 for an all-in-one communication solution that brings together calling, meetings, and messaging into Microsoft Teams, and has been available since November 2019.